bonnee/Bonnee.github.io/content/projects/audio-switch.md

 tags: ["micro", "esp", "hifi", "home-automation"]
 ---

-The hifi system in my livingroom is based around an amplifier made in the '80s.
+The HiFi system in my livingroom is centered around an amplifier from the '80s.
 There are a few audio sources connected to it:

 1. A television
 2. A Chromecast Audio
 3. A record player

-The amplifier is powered through a smart plug, that automatically turns it on when the TV or Music is started.
-Although nice and very convenient, this is not enough from keeping me from going all the way to the amplifier's front panel to select the right source, since it's changed quite often.
+The amplifier is powered through a smart plug that, through the power of [Home Assistant](https://www.home-assistant.io/), turns on whenever there is an active audio source and gets shut when there is none.
+Although nice and very convenient, this is not enough from keeping the listener from fiddling with the amplifier's switches to choose the right audio source, since it gets toggled quite often between the TV and the Chromecast.

-What this project aims to solve is the need to fiddle with the amplifier's inputs, except when I want to use the record player, since I already need to be close to it anyway.
+The ideal solution would be to automate the switch on the amplifier, but this requires some ugly mechanics around the switch, or an invasive internal modification.
+A simpler way to go is the use of a relay to phisically switch audio source when needed.
+To simplify the solution I decided to exclude the record player from the problem, since it is rarely used and it needs the listener to set the right volume on the amplifier anyway.

-Surprisingly enough, I didn't find any commercial solution to this problem.
-There are plenty of audio switchers on Amazon, but none of the is remotely controllable.
+Surprisingly enough, I didn't find any commercial audio switcher that meets my needs.
+There are plenty of audio switchers on Amazon, but none of them is controllable remotely.
 However, there are a few DIY solutions out there.
-At the end I decided to make my own, basing my solution on [Wi-CASSS](https://www.hackster.io/govindanunni07/wifi-controlled-audio-source-selector-switch-wi-casss-d40ed3), a design made by Govindan Unni.
+At the end I decided to make my own, basing my solution on [Wi-CASSS](https://www.hackster.io/govindanunni07/wifi-controlled-audio-source-selector-switch-wi-casss-d40ed3), a design made by [Govindan Unni](https://www.hackster.io/govindanunni).

 I chose to go with a relay-based design because it's simple to make and gives the best audio insulation.